 4. Think locally

-Your designs, frequency and timing of your distribution should reflect the character of each local area you are delivering in.
+Your designs, frequency and timing of your campaigns should reflect the character of the local area you are delivering in.

 5. Deliver more than once

-Repeated exposure is an important concept in successful marketing campaigns across domains.
-It is by design that you as a customer are seeing a TV ad more than once.
+Repeated exposure is an important concept in marketing.
+It is by design that you, as a customer, are seeing a particular TV ad more than once.
 The same applies to social media advertising, outdoor advertising, print and more.

 6. Combine your leaflets with your online marketing/presence